arnold-c/PhD-Dissertation/chapter_4/outbreak-detection_manuscript.typ

 <fig-delay>

 It is notable that surveillance metrics do not change monotonically with an increase in testing rate, and this holds regardless of the type of test.
-This effect is exaggerated for some metrics (detection delays, proportion of time in alert, and number of unavoidable cases) than others (accuracy).
+This effect is more exaggerated for some metrics (detection delays, proportion of time in alert, and number of unavoidable cases) than for others (accuracy).
 In general, the increase in accuracy with higher testing rates is accompanied with longer testing delays.
 This reflects the change from highly sensitive systems with low thresholds to more specific systems with higher thresholds at higher testing rates.
 For Poisson noise, similar detection delays are observed for all test and noise magnitudes, with most of the variation attributable to the change in the testing rate (means of -3.7 to 36.1 days).